JonathanFry3/KSolve/frystl/README.md

 ## static_deque
 This is a static implementation of an STL deque.
 Like an STL deque, it can be expanded efficiently at either end (unlike a vector, which can be expanded efficiently only at the back).
 A static_deque has a fixed size limit declared at compile time.
-In this implementation, the declared size is the number of elements for which there is space in either direction before the first element is added.
 Rather than overflow, it will shift elements away from the the end of the imminent overflow if possible (although that will hurt performance).
 Its random access speed is actually better than that of an STL deque because an STL deque need two levels of index.
 ## mf_vector